Make the Most of Your Money — My Favorite Resources

 When you click on some of these items, I might get a small commission for referring you.
 But if you know me, I only recommend products and services I think are actually helpful.

-Betterment: Where I Keep Most of My Portfolio
+Betterment: Where I Used to Keep Most of My Portfolio

 Betterment is a robo-advisor that provides you with a way to invest easily.
 Set up automatic deposits, and you can work toward various goals.
 Betterment offers taxable investment accounts as well as tax-advantaged IRAs.
 You can also take advantage of a savings-like product that offers a higher return than what you'll see with a traditional bank.